SJ47/firebase-auth-demo/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/06f3c606-c25a-4b5c-b8e8-3df71ab21526/deploy-status)](https://app.netlify.com/sites/peaceful-banach-7e9e03/deploys)

-This demo uses the firebase username and password authentication method.
+This demo uses the firebase email and password authentication method as well as Google Sign In.

-Authentication methods used include: Sign up, sign in, update profile, change email, change password, delete account, reset password and verification emails.
+Authentication (email and password) methods used include: Sign up, sign in, update profile, change email, change password, delete account, reset password and verification emails.

+Authentication (Google Sign In) methods used include: Sign in, update profile and delete account.

 The UI uses Material UI so I could get some practice with it as well as to easily setup the UI interfaces and concentrate more on the Firebase auth code.